 - Confirm the domain is at least 60 days old.

-- Confirm that it is not within 7 days of expiration (as a domain transfer that is interrupted by the domain expiring will not complete)
+- Confirm that the domain is not within 7 days of expiration as a domain transfer that is interrupted by the domain expiring will not complete.

-- Confirm that the domain is no more than 30 days past the expiration date.
+- If expired, confirm that the domain is no more than 30 days past the expiration date.

 - Update name servers to the HostGator name servers prior to initiating transfer.